Biden picks deal-makers, fighters for climate, energy team | Federal News Network

 —-

 Knickmeyer reported from Oklahoma City.
-Associated Press writers Tom Krisher in Detroit, Kathleen Ronayne in Sacramento, Calif., and Aamer Madhani in Wilmington, Del., contributed to this report.
+Associated Press writers Tom Krisher in Detroit and Kathleen Ronayne in Sacramento, Calif., contributed to this story.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.